 I collect Israeli locally made pens.
 Some of them were made from low quality plastics, and I find many distortions, where the pen is not straight (it looks as like long radius bow).
 In other cases the pen and the cap have shrunk differently and it is almost impossible to screw the cap onto the body.

 Could something be done to rectify this problem?

-Yes and no. It’s possible to repair some of these pens, but it’s risky and not always guaranteed of success.
+Yes and no. It’s possible to repair some of these pens, but it’s risky and not always guaranteed of success — especially if the pen is as seriously banana shaped as the one shown here.
 This is a task best left to experts.
 If you want to try it, however, I recommend starting on pens you really do not care about; you are almost certain to ruin several.

 Disassemble the pen completely, removing all of the internal parts.
 Insert into the barrel a closely-fitting rod of a material that won’t soften with heat and also won’t absorb heat.
 Heat the entire barrel just enough that it barely begins to soften but not enough that it sags.
 Gently roll the barrel, using the rod inside it as a mandrel, on a smooth flat surface that will not absorb heat.
 Be careful of the threads as you do this!
 The barrel will cool rapidly; you may have to repeat the operation several times to get the part really straight.
 Repeat the heating and rolling process with the cap.
 When you’re satisfied with the results, reassemble the pen.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.